Waziup/waziup.irrigation-prediction/README.md

-# sensor-value-forwarder
+# irrigation-prediction
-This application forwards sensor values received by WaziGate to an endpoint.
+This application (WaziApp) for the WaziGate predicts irrigation times with help of soil sensors.